Gigaspaces/xap-docs/site/content/xap/12.2/overview/j2ee-vs-xap.markdown

 ---

 From a design and implementation perspective, XAP shares a lot of patterns with Java Enterprise Edition ecosystem.
-The following sections provide a mapping to help migrate your existing JavaEE application to GigaSpaces XAP.
+This section provides a mapping to help migrate your existing JavaEE application to GigaSpaces XAP.

 # Java EE versus XAP